CarterPerez-dev/angela-cli/MD/MDHelpers/Files.md

-Okay, here are the 2-sentence explanations for each file in the codebase, providing maximum context within the limit:
+# 2-sentence explanations for each file in the /angela directory and its subdirectories

 1.  `angela/ai/analyzer.py`
     Defines the `ErrorAnalyzer` class to diagnose command execution errors by matching stderr against predefined patterns and historical data.
 It provides structured analysis and generates actionable fix suggestions based on error type, command structure, and file reference checks.